youngklee/ZenPackers/controlcenter/templates.rst

 ..
 WARNING::

-   Make sure you *Don't* start or use the standard Zenoss.core application before starting the Zenoss.core.lite application.
-Experiments have shown that there is some docker image mismatches that happen as a result of starting Zenoss.core, stopping it, and starting Zenoss.core.lite.
+   Make sure you *Don't* start or use the standard Zenoss.core application before starting the Zenoss.core application.
+Experiments have shown that there is some docker image mismatches that happen as a result of starting Zenoss.core, stopping it, and starting Zenoss.core.

 So here is the workflow scenario for this tool:

 * zendev build devimg
 * zendev serviced -dx
 * liten_up_dude
-* Go into GUI, select *Zenoss.core.lite*, Start it
+* Go into GUI, select *Zenoss.core*, Start it